Annkkitaaa/Annkkitaaa/README.md

 # Hello, I'm Ankita! 👋

- MSc Mathematics and Computing final year student at Indian Institute of Technology (ISM) Dhanbad.
+Hello, I'm Ankita Singh, a recent MSc Mathematics and Computing graduate from the Indian Institute of Technology (ISM) Dhanbad.
+With a strong foundation in mathematics, I have developed a deep interest in the realms of data science, cryptography, and blockchain technology.
+I am currently exploring these exciting fields, eager to deepen my understanding and apply my analytical skills to real-world challenges.
+My journey has equipped me with proficiency in various tools and technologies, including Python, SQL, and cloud computing platforms.
+I am passionate about leveraging data to uncover insights and drive innovation.
+Let's connect and explore opportunities for collaboration in these dynamic domains!

   ## GitHub Stats